Courville Stadium Guidelines

 - No paper banners or signs are allowed in the stadium.

-STUDENT MANAGEMENT AND EXPECTATIONS AT COURVILLE STADIUM:
+STUDENT EXPECTATIONS AT COURVILLE STADIUM:

 - Students must have a student ID in order to enter ANY athletic event.